kunal10713/100-Days-of-Python/Higher and Lower/README.md

 ### Example Output

-Guess Who has more followers Compare A: Selena Gomez, a Musician, from USA VS Against B: Cristiano Ronaldo, a Footballer, from Portugal Who has more followers?
+Guess Who has more followers:

+Compare A: Selena Gomez, a Musician, from USA VS Against B:

+Cristiano Ronaldo, a Footballer, from Portugal Who has more followers?

 Type 'A' or 'B': A You're right!
 Current Score: 1

-markdown

 ## Prerequisites